Iran hosts Syria conference, West sceptical

 Iranian officials have engaged in intensive diplomatic efforts in the region this week.

-On Tuesday, while Foreign Minister Ali Akbar Salehi was in Ankara trying to maintain relations, the head of Iran's Supreme National Security Council Saeed Jalili was in Damascus to reassure Assad of Tehran's support.
+On Tuesday, while Foreign Minister Salehi was in Ankara trying to maintain relations, the head of Iran's Supreme National Security Council Saeed Jalili was in Damascus to reassure Assad of Tehran's support.

 "They're in chaos in terms of the bureaucracy.
 There have been lots of statements but no-one's co-ordinating it," said EA Worldview's Scott Lucas.